Imagination-King/coding-cheat-sheet/readme.md

   - Key: a simple unique value (often a String or int) used to represent the location of a piece of data
   - Value: the data value represented by the key
     - Examples of key-value pairs are Names and Phone Numbers in a phone book, Words and Definitions in a dictionary, URLs and Websites on the internet, or even File Names and Files on a computer
+- FORMAL LANGUAGES (examples use the Binary language)
+  - ALPHABET: finite set of symbols (0, 1)
+  - STRING: finite sequence of alphabet symbols (01110)
+  - FORMAL LANGUAGE: possibly infinite sets of strings for a given alphabet (0, 1, 10, 11, 100, etc.)
+  - SPECIFICATION PROBLEM: how do we COMPLETELY and PRECISELY define a formal language?
+With an informal English definition, a regular expression, or something else entirely? (all binary numbers; `(0|1)*`)
+  - RECOGNITION PROBLEM: determining whether or not a given string exists in a given language (1001 is, but 32 isn't)
+  - REGULAR LANGUAGE: any language that can be defined with a regular expression (not every formal language is a regular language, but every regular language is a formal language)
+- DFA: stands for deterministic finite-state automata, a model of a computer made of a set number of states (either yes or no), a set of transitions dictating movement between the different states (based on input values), and a "tape reader" capable of reading input
+- NFA: stands for nondeterministic finite-state automata, similar to DFA, except that each state can have transitions that rely on the same input value, or null transitions that can be followed anytime.
+In practice, the machine uses recursion to test every possible route it could take based on the input.
+- KLEENE'S THEOREM: REs, DFAs, and NFAs are equivalent models, in the sense that they all characterize regular languages
+- TURING MACHINES: abbreviated TM, advanced version of an NFA, can read both left and right on a tape (which is now an infinite tape with # representing blank spots), can also now write to to the tape
+  - There are visual representations of each of these 3 "machines" in the Extras folder
+  - Speaking of Alan Turing, (re)watch The Imitation Game starring Benedict Cumberbatch.
+It's really good.

 - While these tips use the Java commands, similar features exist for every language
   - Want to send output to a file instead of the CLI?
 Use `java ProgramName > [args] fileName`